 January 15th, 2009 at 5:27pm, we were harassed by the security of the US Bank building for about five minutes.

-I haven’t been harassed about taking photos in awhile, but when Alex Orsburn wanted to go photowalking in the area around Civic Center and Pershing Square, I knew it’d happen.
+I haven’t been harassed about taking photos in awhile, but when Maxwell1 wanted to go photowalking in the area around Civic Center and Pershing Square, I knew it’d happen.

-A minute after Alex was up the stairs, as predicted, a security guard (Robert) came outside to confront us.
+A minute after Maxwell was up the stairs, as predicted, a security guard (Robert) came outside to confront us.
 The usual spiel spewed forth.

 Them: “You can’t take photos here.”